Onther-Tech/tokyo-input/README.md

     coeff: Uint,

     rate: {
-      is_static: Boolean,
+      is_static: Boolean, // true if no bonus, false if dynamic rate
-      base_rate: Uint,
+      base_rate: Uint,    // rate without bonus.
+                          // token amount = ether amount * rate
-      bonus: { // only required for dynamic bonus use_time_bonus : Boolean,
+      bonus: { // only required for dynamic rate with bonus use_time_bonus : Boolean,
         use_amount_bonus : Boolean,